MJBytes/CleanSweepPrototype/README.md

 Step 1: Clone our GitHub Repo.
 If you don't know how to clone a repo, please follow these instructions - https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository

-Step 2: Make sure your on the main branch with the "git checkout main" command.
-Working colaboratively that caused us to work on diffrent branches, but our final end-product will availible on the main branch.
+Step 2: navigate to the project directory where 'cleanSweep.py' is located.

-Step 3: Activate your virtual enviroment using the  "source venv/Scripts/activate" command.
+Step 3: Set a virtual enviroment up by running the command python -m venv venv

-Step 4: run command - "export FLASK_APP=cleanSweep.py"
+Step 4: Activate the virtual enviroment with the command "source venv/Scripts/activate".

-Step 5: run command - "export FLASK_ENV=development"
+Step 5: Install denpendencies:

+                           *** With the virtual enviroment activated, run "pip install flask flask_sqlalchemy flask_login"

+Step 6: ensure you are on the main branch in your terminal.
+You can switch to the main branch by typing "git checkout main"

+Step 7: Set enviroment variables:

+                              *** Set the FLASK_APP environment variable: "export FLASK_APP=cleanSweep.py"

+                              *** Set the FLASK_ENV environment variable: export FLASK_ENV=development"

-Step 6: run command - "flask run"
+Step 8: Run the Application - with the "flask run" command.